modelsbymike3d/arbootcamp-site/_tutorials/lens-studio-beginner-beauty/100-download-lens-studio.md

 ---
-title: "Download and install Lens Studio"
+title: "Introduction"
-description: "Lens Studio is Snapchat's tool for creating lenses.
-It is a super approachable, yet powerful piece of software."
+description: "Let's get started with Lens Studio!
+Lens Studio is Snapchat's tool for creating lenses.
+It is a super approachable, yet powerful piece of software.
+The first thing we need to do is install it."
-image: /images/tutorials/lens-studio-beginner-beauty/download-lens-studio/thumbnail.jpg
+image: /images/tutorials/lens-studio-beginner-beauty/introduction/thumbnail.jpg
-path: lens-studio-beginner-beauty/download-lens-studio
+path: lens-studio-beginner-beauty/introduction
 software: "Lens Studio"
 software_version: "4.1.1"
 author: "Michael Porter"